12. Multipath Fading¶

 There are also two types of fading from a frequency domain perspective:

 Frequency Selective Fading: The constructive/destructive interference changes within the frequency range of the signal.
 When we have a wideband signal, we span a large range of frequencies.
 Recall that wavelength determines whether it’s constructive or destructive.
 Well if our signal spans a wide frequency range, it also spans a wide wavelength range (since wavelength is the inverse of frequency).
 Consequently we can get different channel qualities in different portions of our signal (in the frequency domain).
 Hence the name frequency selective fading.

 Flat Fading: Occurs when the signal’s bandwidth is narrow enough that all frequencies experience roughly the same channel.
 If there is a deep fade then the whole signal will disappear (for the duration of the deep fade).

 In the figure below, the red shape shows our signal in the frequency domain, and the black curvy line shows the current channel condition over frequency.
 Because the narrower signal is experiencing the same channel conditions throughout the whole signal, it’s experiencing flat fading.
 The wider signal is very much experiencing frequency selective fading.

 Here is an example of a 16 MHz wide signal that is continuously transmitting.
-There are several moments in the middle where there’s a period of time where a piece of signal is missing.
-This is an example of frequency selective fading, it causes holes in the signal that wipe out some frequencies but not others.
+There are several moments in the middle where there’s a period of time a piece of signal is missing.
+This example depicts frequency selective fading, which causes holes in the signal that wipe out some frequencies but not others.